This post shares everything you need to know about visiting Cascada El Salto in the La Huasteca Potosina region of Mexico.

 We highly recommend renting a car for your time in La Huasteca Potosina.
 This is what we did, and the directions and information we provide in this post will be from the perspective of having your own wheels.

 Alternatively, you can consider renting a taxi for a half or full day to take you to one or more of the waterfalls.
 We would suggest agreeing on a time and price in advance so the taxi driver will wait for you.
-The cost for a daily rental should be around 1,000 pesos.
+The cost for a daily rental should be at least 1,000 pesos, but you’ll need to negotiate.

 The other option to visit sights around the region is with a tour.
 Either a fully inclusive package that includes visits to multiple sites across a few days.
-Or individual day tours from a home base, which we would suggest as Ciudad Valles.
+Or individual day tours from a home base, which would be Ciudad Valles.

 To learn more about navigating the La Huasteca Potosina region, check out our complete travel guide here.

-If you’re looking for a day tour, this tour combines a visit to Cascada El Salto and nearby Cascadas El Meco and includes the boat ride required to get up close to Cascadas El Meco.
+- El Meco Waterfall and El Salto Waterfall Tour: this tour combines a visit to Cascada El Salto and nearby Cascadas El Meco, including a boat ride in a wooden canoe to get up close to Cascadas El Meco.

 Accessing Cascada El Salto